Edgenesis/shifu.dev/README.md

 - Translate React pages
     - Check https://docusaurus.io/docs/i18n/tutorial#translate-your-react-code
 - Translate docs
-    - Copy and translate docs in `i18n/en/docusaurus-plugin-content-docs/current`.
+    - Copy and translate docs in `i18n/zh-Hans/docusaurus-plugin-content-docs/current`.
 - Translate plugin data
-    - Run `yarn run write-translations --locale en` to generate json files for translating.
+    - Run `yarn run write-translations --locale zh-Hans` to generate json files for translating.
     - Translate
-        - sidebar items: `i18n/en/docusaurus-plugin-content-docs/current/current.json`
+        - sidebar items: `i18n/zh-Hans/docusaurus-plugin-content-docs/current/current.json`
-        - navbar and footer items: `i18n/en/docusaurus-theme-classic/*.json`
+        - navbar and footer items: `i18n/zh-Hans/docusaurus-theme-classic/*.json`
 - Check translation
-    - Run `yarn start --locale en` to start website in `en` for local development.
+    - Run `yarn start --locale zh-Hans` to start website in `zh-Hans` for local development.
 (Each locale is a distinct standalone single-page application: it is not possible to start the Docusaurus sites in all locales at the same time.)